SailNav. Search

 • Satellites (used / visible): The more satellites in use, the more accurate your position will be.

-• Accuracy: The margin of error of your position in meters (a lower number is better).
+• Accuracy: The error margin of your position in meters (a low number is better).

 Compass Status

-If the accuracy is low, the app will prompt you to calibrate the compass, usually by moving the phone in the air drawing a "figure 8".
+If accuracy is low, the app will prompt you to calibrate the compass, usually by moving the phone in the air drawing a figure "8".

 Open Settings